 With a philosophy of transparency and efficiency, Pierce County sought to create a road operations center to replace its aged, decentralized shop facilities, while providing optimum return on taxpayer investment.
 Following an extensive site selection process, TCF led a multi-disciplinary consulting team in programming and designing the buildings and site to achieve a sustainable, flexible, high-efficiency campus with expansion capability.

-The CMF site, located near Fredrickson, WA, contains a primary administration building (the front door), housing a customer service lobby, administrative and engineering office spaces, crew spaces; semi-heated and covered storage buildings; a fuel & wash facility; salt and sand storage; and brine-making and decanting areas.
-The campus was designed to optimize work flow, safety, communication, interaction and visibility.
+The Central Maintenance Facility (CMF) site, contains a primary administration building housing a customer service lobby, administrative and engineering offices, crew spaces; semi-heated and covered storage buildings; a fuel & wash facility; salt and sand storage; and brine-making and decanting areas.
+The campus was designed to optimize workflow, safety, communication, interaction, and visibility.

-The TCF Team diligently controlled costs as design progressed, including the evaluation of life cycle costs for major project components such as superstructure; mechanical; and paving systems, enabling the County to make informed choices about first cost vs. long term cost and longevity.
-The resulting facility design has produced nearly 6% in productivity savings over the previous decentralized road shop system as operations and day-to-day activities are stream-lined through system organization, operational adjacencies, and ample space for work tasks.
+TCF’s Team diligently controlled costs as the design progressed, including the evaluation of life-cycle costs for major project components such as superstructure; mechanical; and paving systems, enabling the County to make informed choices about first cost vs. long-term cost and longevity.
+The resulting facility design has produced nearly 6% in productivity savings over the previous decentralized road shop system, as operations and day-to-day activities are stream-lined through system organization, operational adjacencies, and ample space for work tasks.